Riverscapes/PBR/workshops/2022/USU/WATS-5620/index.md

 ## Evaluation Methods and Criteria

-Points are awarded for quize(s) ans assessed assignments as specified in Cavnas.
+Points are awarded for quiz(s) and assessed assignments as specified in Canvas.
 Rubrics are provided.

 ## Grade Scheme